Subramanyam-Lab/Roar-Gurobi-Testcases/README.md

 First set up the Julia environment for the knapsack problem:

+1. Navigate to the directory `julia_jump_API_example`
-1. Start Julia and enter the package manager:
+2. Start Julia and enter the package manager:

     ```julia
     ]
     ```

-2. Activate the environment:
+3. Activate the environment:

     ```julia
     (v1.x) pkg> activate .
     ```

-3. Instantiate the environment to install dependencies that are needed to run:
+4. Instantiate the environment to install dependencies that are needed to run:

     ```julia
     (new_environment) pkg> instantiate
     ```

-4. Exit the package manager and run the Julia script by:
+5. Exit the package manager and run the Julia script by:

     ```julia
     include("knapsack_gurobi.jl")
     ```

+This will solve the knapsack problem using the JuMP package in Julia with Gurobi as the solver

 ## Questions

 For any questions please open an issue in the repository